 Under Bob’s leadership, Harmony Foundation opened its doors on November 15, 1969.
 Bob dedicated four years to nurturing the center, but the demands took a toll.
 In 1973, he accepted a new challenge at Mohonk Mountain House in New Paltz, NY, passing the reins to his capable friend Dennis Grady.

 Bob Dean’s journey came to an end on December 26, 1977, after a courageous battle with lung cancer.
 He spent his final days surrounded by his loving family.
 Bob Dean left behind a legacy of hope and recovery.
 Today, Harmony Foundation stands as a testament to his vision, continuing to offer a place of solace and support to those on their path to healing.

 Beginning in 2008, Harmony expanded detox facilities and approaches to include Subutex detox methods for opioid addicts.
 We have found this to be very helpful in assisting addicts through the very painful physical process of detoxing from these drugs.

-Harmony has an outstanding program, spanning five decades of providing successful treatment for alcoholics and drug addicts.
-Throughout its history, Harmony has shown itself to be adaptable to social, economic and moral trends both within the community at large, and the treatment community, specifically.
-Harmony continues to provide the tools needed for successful, ongoing recovery, utilizing evidence based best practices in an unparalleled mountain setting, at a moderate cost.
+Harmony has an outstanding program spanning five decades of providing successful treatment for alcoholics and drug addicts.
+Throughout its history, Harmony has shown itself to be adaptable to social, economic, and moral trends within both the community at large and the treatment community specifically.
+Harmony continues to provide the tools needed for successful, ongoing recovery, utilizing evidence-based best practices in an unparalleled mountain setting at a moderate cost.